 - Improving our products and services.
-Contacting you by email, phone or mail for the purpose of account administration and/or processing and fulfilling orders.
+Contacting you by email, phone, SMS or mail for the purpose of account administration and/or processing and fulfilling orders.

 - Customising our website according to your interests.

-- Periodically sending you promotional mails, emails or SMS messages about new products, special offers or other information which we think you may find interesting using the contact details which you have provided
+- We may periodically send you promotional mails, emails, SMS messages or social media communications about new products, special offers or other information which we think you may find interesting using the contact details which you have provided

 - Use your information to contact you for market research purposes; and